haakoan/Kaggle-Deep-Past-Challenge-Translate-Akkadian-to-English/README.md

 This project investigates neural machine translation of Old Assyrian cuneiform texts from Akkadian transliteration into English.
 The goal is to evaluate how modern sequence-to-sequence transformer models perform on carefully preprocessed and sentence-aligned Akkadian–English parallel data.
+Current status: I’m currently 182nd on the public leaderboard (33.4).
+At this point, further progress seems to depend heavily on time-consuming data cleaning and alignment work, which I don’t have the time to prioritize right now, so it’s unclear if I’ll keep pushing this further.

+This project gave practical experience adapting translation models to a low-resource, transliteration-heavy domain.
+Working with byte-level models (ByT5) and different fine-tuning regimes made it clear how strongly preprocessing, domain shift, and decoding choices influence BLEU/chrF performance.
+It also reinforced that some of the hardest bottlenecks are data- and convention-driven, and are difficult to fully resolve without domain expertise.

+# Code
+byt5_two_stage_training: Trains a ByT5 model in two phases—first on a broader Akkadian dataset, then fine-tunes on the competition (Old Assyrian).
+submission_notebook: Loads a selected checkpoint and runs inference on the test set using tuned decoding parameters, then formats and writes the Kaggle submission file.

 ---
 ##  Training Log